moll/js-concert/README.md

 without having to call a bunch of `on`s and `once`s in the constructor.
 This pattern saves you from an awful lot of unnecessary computation.

+Ensure the third argument, the listener's context, remains `undefined` when calling `Music.prototype.on`.
+The listener's context will then be set to any particular instance on which [`trigger`][] was called.

 ```javascript
 var music = new Music("On Broadway")
 music.play() // => Will log "Playing On Broadway.".